Lluisbo123/Copia-ur_rtde/doc/examples/examples.rst

 ServoJ Example
 ==============
-This example will use the **servoJ** command to move the robot between two joint positions continuously in a control loop.
+This example will use the **servoJ** command to move the robot, where incremental changes are made to the base and shoulder joint continuously in a 500Hz control loop.

 .. code-block:: c++